LiveTL/api-docs/source/index.html.md

 access to our Auth0 service to allow users to authenticate within your application by <a href="/#contact-us">contacting us</a>.
 </aside>

-Not every endpoint requires authentication, most notably the translations and translators endpoints, those that do require authentication will indicate so in their description.
+Not every endpoint requires authentication, most notably the get translations and get translators endpoints.
+Endpoints that do require authentication will indicate so in their description.
+When requesting without a valid authorization token present or the user does not have the required permission node for the endpoint, the API will return a `403 - Forbidden` status.

 You're able to authenticate with the API using the same user accounts as used on [our website](https://livetl.app), and uses [JSON Web Tokens](https://jwt.io/introduction/) to authenticate with the API.
 You can obtain the JWT Access Token